Mission:

 * Diversity & Inclusion Code:

-The code focuses on broad representation and equal accessibility for everyone in OntmoetingLokaal, in keeping with the diversity of society.
+The code focuses on broad representation and equal accessibility for everyone in Connection Centre, in keeping with the diversity of society.

 Extensive description of codes of conduct

-The Governance Code Culture specifically concerns the governance of Connection Circle.
-Connection Circle applies a good governance culture wherever possible, which means:
+The Governance Code Culture specifically concerns the governance of Connection Centre.
+Connection Centre applies a good governance culture wherever possible, which means:

-(1) Connection Circle focuses on creating value for and in society:
+(1) Connection Centre focuses on creating value for and in society:

-(a) Connection Circle achieves its social objective by creating, transferring, and/or preserving cultural value.
+(a) Connection Centre achieves its social objective by creating, transferring, and/or preserving cultural value.

-(b) Connection Circle applies the principles of the Governance Code for Culture and explains how it has done so (“apply and explain”).
-Connection Circle follows the recommendations and deviates from them only if justified (“apply or explain”).
+(b) Connection Centre applies the principles of the Governance Code for Culture and explains how it has done so (“apply and explain”).
+Connection Centre follows the recommendations and deviates from them only if justified (“apply or explain”).

-(2) Connection Circle is mindful of its own integrity and role-conscious actions:
+(2) Connection Centre is mindful of its own integrity and role-conscious actions:

 (c) The board is independent and acts with integrity.
 It is alert to conflicts of interest, avoids unwanted conflicts of interest, and handles conflicting interests transparently and carefully.